-Once I was happy I’d mixed it in well enough, I started to add my borax solution a little at a time, until the slime started to form and pull away from the sides of the bowl.
+Now add the activator a little at a time, until the slime started to form and pull away from the sides of the bowl.

-This is when I know the slime is ready to be moulded, stretched and squished using my hands.
-This is the last stage of slime-making and although messy to start with, as the slime forms it comes off my hands and gets less sticky.
-If it doesn’t get less sticky and it still a mess all over my hands, I just squirt a bit of borax solution directly into my hands to fix this.
+This is when you know the slime is ready to be moulded, stretched and squished using your hands.
+This is the last stage of slime-making and although messy to start with, as the slime forms it comes off your hands and gets less sticky.
+If it doesn’t get less sticky and is still a mess all over your hands, just squirt a bit of activator directly into my hands and continue to mould your slime, you’ll feel the slime form and get less sticky.
+Keep doing this until you are happy with your slime.
+Too much activator and the slime goes hard and rubbery, so you want to add just the right amount.

 Make thermochromic slime – the video